divine-ray/Servilia/Groupings/Factions/The Lavish Empire.md

 ## Technology and Magic
 The Lavish were responsible for building the [[Fountainhead]].
-They wielded great arcane powers and bonded to the twilight, until they constructed the Fountainhead and tore a hole into the[[Twilight]].
+They wielded great arcane powers and bonded to the twilight, until they constructed the Fountainhead and tore a hole into the [[Twilit]].

-They engineered most of the [transport systems](Argrosy) in Thylyst and Servilia.
+They engineered most of the [transport systems](Argrosy) in Thylyist and Servilia.

 ### Supercollider Antimatter power project::
 [[SC-AM]]